-There has been a lot of talk about the recent coronavirus outbreak.
+There is a lot of information out there about the coronavirus pandemic.
 Right now education is your best defense.
-The Centers for Disease Control and Prevention still view the risk to the public as low.
-However, there are steps you can take to protect yourself and your family from viruses like this.
+There are several steps you can take to protect yourself and your family from viruses like this.

 If you are currently sick or experiencing symptoms, see a doctor on LiveHealth Online from home.
 Doctors can assess your condition and refer you to in-person care if necessary.

 There are several types of coronaviruses — some cause illness in people and others in animals.
 The current outbreak is a new coronavirus that causes a condition known as COVID-19.
 Other coronaviruses you may have heard about are severe acute respiratory syndrome (SARS) coronavirus and Middle East respiratory syndrome (MERS) coronavirus.